Return to Photo Index Return to Clickable Map Return to Home Page

 All images © Ron Miller

-Isolated Berber town in the pine-clad mountains of northwest Africa - Chefchaouen, Morocco
+Chefchaouen is an isolated Berber town in the pine-clad mountains of northwest Africa -

 Chefchaouen, Morocco